mkssri/hobbies/philosophy/README.md

             - my professor and co-worker also does this :)
 - (02/04/24) if you keep doing learning keeps on coming. - david goggins (youtube vedio)
 - (02/04/24) if you help other's, god will find a way to help you. - dad
+- (02/05/24) compartmentalize your brain and concentrate on only one thing at a time. - coworker